Krande/Topologic/TopologicPythonBindings/test/README.md

 ## Running Tests

-Tests can be run using the `pytest` command:
+Tests can be run using the `pytest` command (assuming you are in the activated environment where Topologic is installed):

 ```bash
 pytest